akileshjayakumar/My-FastAPI-App/README.md

-# Simple FastAPI, Celery, RabbitMQ, and Flower App
+# FastAPI App with Celery, RabbitMQ, and Flower UI

 ## Introduction